IMG_5122.jpeg

 IMG_8085.jpeg

-Alison’s interdisciplinary research across and outside the arts is characterized by a poetics that weaves intellectual rigor with the somatic and mysterious.
-Her ephemeral and site-responsive artwork reveals layered histories, beauty, violence, ecological entanglements, and playful absurdities embodied in ordinary reclaimed materials and precarious places.
-Her work has been presented at museums, galleries, conferences, farms, historic sites, forests, performance spaces, and abandoned and neglected sites throughout the US and in Europe and Columbia.
-In 2023 she was awarded an Arts Mid-Hudson Individual Artist Commission and a Saltonstall Foundation Residency Fellowship.
-She received the 2022 Stone & DeGuire Contemporary Art Award from Washington University in St. Louis and the Empowered Artist Award from Arts Mid-Hudson in support of her “House Project Newburgh,” in partnership with the Artist in Vacancy initiative of the Newburgh Community Landbank (2023).
+Alison’s work has been presented at museums, galleries, conferences, farms, historic sites, forests, performance spaces, and abandoned and neglected spaces throughout the US and in Europe and Columbia.
+In 2023 she was awarded an Arts Mid-Hudson Individual Artist Commission and received the 2022 Stone & DeGuire Contemporary Art Award from Washington University in St. Louis and the Empowered Artist Award from Arts Mid-Hudson in support of her “House Project Newburgh,” in partnership with the Artist in Vacancy initiative of the Newburgh Community Landbank (2023).

-McNulty earned her BFA from Washington University in St. Louis, and received the Alumni Fellowship from the University of Florida, where she completed her MFA.
+Alison earned her BFA from Washington University and received the Alumni Fellowship from the University of Florida, where she completed her MFA.
 She is a Part-Time Assistant Professor at Parsons School of Design and a union steward for the ACT-UAW Local 7902.
 She has also taught part-time at Brooklyn College and Marist College, and as a Visiting Assistant Professor at Whitman College and the University of Florida.
 She served three years on the College Art Association’s Services to Artists Committee, where her work focused on creating free public programming centering the work and voices of Indigenous artists and cultural producers.

-Alison’s curatorial projects include “Listening to Land: Imaginal Technologies, Material Conduits, & Landscape Translations Toward Perceiving Place,” “Back and Forth, Between Names, an exhibition about bodies of water,” and “From the Ground UP,” an evolving exhibition and series of public gatherings co-curated with Jean-Marc Superville Sovak commemorating those buried in what was historically known as Newburgh’s “Colored” Burial Ground.
+Alison’s curatorial projects at Ann Street Gallery in Newburgh, NY include Listening to Land: Imaginal Technologies, Material Conduits, & Landscape Translations Toward Perceiving Place (2023); Back and Forth, Between Names, an exhibition about bodies of water (2024); and From the Ground UP, an evolving exhibition and series of public gatherings co-curated with Jean-Marc Superville Sovak commemorating those buried in what was historically known as Newburgh’s “Colored” Burial Ground (2023-2024).

 Alison McNulty CV